earthmabus/python-selenium-isp-internet-speed-feedback/README.md

 The application works by
 * Communicating with X.com via its API (go to https://developer.x.com)
 * Gathering network performance using https://www.speedtest.net via selenium automation
+* Storing results into a google sheet

+Ugprade Ideas
+* Store results into a real data source that would allow for analytics
+* Post graphs of network performance instead of just tweets of momentary results
+* Run analytics